 My friend was a teacher—she taught preschool for many years—and if you know any preschool, kindergarten, or elementary school teachers, you will know what I mean when I say they have a unique way of talking—a melodic tone—balanced perfectly to attack childhood tears, scraped knees or reassure a young soul being bullied.
 Yes, Robin Williams and my friend shared a lot in common.

 From reports, Williams faced a canceled TV show, a career that slowed down (but surely only temporary) and a revelation that he was in the early stages of Parkinson’s Disease.
 These were the obvious catalysts to his suicide.
 My friend faced a divorce, and the possibility of losing her home, which was never much of a reality.
 But she thought so and I am sure it terrified her.
-And so with these real and imagined terrors looming and Lord knows what else, they chose to leave this world behind.
+And so with these real and imagined terrors looming and Lord knows what else, both chose to leave this world behind.
 They chose to leave us.
 Me.

 What the hell?
 Why they had everything to live for!
 This doesn’t make sense!

 No, it doesn’t.
 My reaction wasn’t unusual.

 And as you know, the stories about Robin Williams were everywhere!
 Everywhere!
 They still are.
 I am glad it has started a conversation.
 I always read the online comments in these stories, from the fans, the trolls, and the know-it-alls.
 Kind comments and hurtful comments.
 People who think before they write, and those that just shoot their mouths off.
 When they said hurtful things about Robin, they were saying them about my friend too.